zikrehaimanot/codewarsContinued/README.md

 ## Lesssons Learned:

-I was able to improve my understand of these types of questions and felt more confident working through the problems towards a solution.
+I was able to improve my understand of these types of questions and felt more confident working through the problems.

 ## Examples: